The Admission of Students

 - Student Retention and Graduation

-The admission requirements and procedures are designed to help the college select, from among the students applying, those best-qualified to profit from the educational opportunities at Bates.
-As the emphasis is on the liberal arts and sciences, the secondary school record should assure success in these fields.
-Applicants must present evidence of intellectual interest, good character, and thorough scholastic preparation.
+The admission requirements and procedures are designed to help the college select, from among the students applying, those best qualified to benefit from the educational opportunities at Bates.
+As the emphasis at Bates is on the liberal arts and sciences, the secondary school record should demonstrate success in these fields.
+Applicants must present evidence of intellectual curiosity, good character, and thorough scholastic preparation.
 The college values and seeks a bold, and principled student body that embraces academic rigor, innovative thought, and community engagement.
 Each applicant is considered individually, and the dean of admission and financial aid may make exceptions to any requirement.

 1. Application Form.
 Bates uses the Coalition Application and the Common Application.
 In addition to biographical data, the application requests information concerning the applicant's academic and extracurricular interests, and includes a required personal statement providing an opportunity for the applicant to write on suggested topics.